Longship: Navigation

 The historian and research scientist Tatjana N. Jackson writes that when Vikings began to migrate from Norway to Iceland in the 9th century, they brought with them the names of the four cardinal directions: norðr, austr, suðr, and vestr, as well as the names of the ordinal directions, those that referred to the features of the western coast of Norway.
 Consequently landnorðr ('north by the land') meant north-east, útnorðr ('north and out, away') meant north-west, while landsuðr meant south-east, and útsuðr south-west.

 According to the Old Norse philologist and runologist Tristan Mueller-Vollmer writing with Kirsten Wolf, a specialist in Old Norse and Scandinavian linguistics, it is nearly certain that the Vikings could set their latitude on a voyage, but little is known of how they might have done this.
 Viking mariners probably depended on oral headings when they set a course to sail, having no magnetic compass and no charts.
 They likely used basic celestial navigation, tracking the sun's movement during the day and the position of the stars at night, primarily Polaris, called leidarstjarna (lode star) in Old Norse.
 However, the Pole Star would only have been visible in the early and late parts of the sailing season because of the long hours of summer daylight in the north.
 Weski says that nowadays the position of the Pole Star is almost directly overhead at the pole, but in 1000 it circled around the pole at a distance of about 7° in the sky.

-Thorsteinn Vilhjálmsson, a specialist in the medieval history of science in Iceland and Norway, considers the voyages to Vinland made by the Vikings as "the crowning medieval Norse achievement in the field of seamanship and navigation."
+Þorsteinn Vilhjálmsson, a specialist in the medieval history of science in Iceland and Norway, considers the voyages to Vinland made by the Vikings as "the crowning medieval Norse achievement in the field of seamanship and navigation."
 They were the culmination of hundreds of years of experience sailing across the northern Atlantic.
 The influence of these voyages on later historic events may have been negligible, but they had a lasting impact as an essential part of the Norse heritage of the Icelandic sagas.